-Bonus content: Ideal customer profile template, ICP checklist, PDF copy of this guide + survey template.
+Bonus workbooks: Ideal customer profile template, ICP checklist, PDF copy of this guide + in-depths questionnaire for customer interviews.

 In this guide, I’m going to show you a proven framework on how to create an ideal customer profile (or ICP).

 This is the exact process I used recently with one client to:

 - Improve client positioning, so they were perceived as niche industry experts.